Skip to main content

 Both src/test/resources/ contains its own copies of sakila-schema.sql and sakila-data.sql.
 The schema file is identical to the one in main/resources.
 The data file is intentionally much smaller (around 238 lines vs ~47,400 in the full dataset).
 Since @DataJpaTest runs these scripts before every test class that declares @Sql, loading the full dataset on every test run would be needlessly slow.

-Integration Test — @DataJpaTest
+Integration test — @DataJpaTest

 Tests targeting the JPA layer use @DataJpaTest, a Spring slice that loads only JPA infrastructure (repositories, entity manager, datasource) without the full application context.